To change your logo go to the 'Page Master' under the 'Design' menu

 Waders: Muck, north anchorage, north of Ardnamurchan

-Seals: Ardmore Islands, Islay; Carsaig Bay, South Mull; Creag islands, Lower Loch Linnhe; David Balfour's Bay, South Mull; Eilean Dubh, Firth of Lorne; Loch Cuan, West Mull; Loch Scavaig, Skye, north of Ardnamurchan; Lunga, West Mull; for seal pups in September, Muck north anchorage, north of Ardnamurchan and Lunga, West Mull.
+More or less everywhere, but in particular: Ardmore Islands, Islay; Carsaig Bay, South Mull; Creag islands, Lower Loch Linnhe; Eilean Dubh, Firth of Lorne; Loch Cuan, West Mull; Loch Scavaig, Skye, north of Ardnamurchan; Lunga, West Mull for Atlantic seal pups in late September, and Muck north anchorage, north of Ardnamurchan.

-Dolphins: west of Mull, Coll and Tiree, and north of Ardnamurchan around the Small Isles, but could be anywhere
+West of Mull, Coll and Tiree, and north of Ardnamurchan around the Small Isles, but could be anywhere.
+Usuaally several together.